Louise our tea taster says

 Straight - this interesting flavour is great on its own.

-Just cover one tea temple with boiling water and infuse for 3 minutes.
-Remove temple and top-up glass with iced water.
+Iced - just cover one tea temple with boiling water and infuse for 3 minutes.
+Remove temple and fill glass with iced water.

 good to know